Department of State.

 Start Supplemental Information

-Additional information concerning NOVA Lines 16, 18, and 19 can be found at http://www.state.gov/e/enr/applicant.
+Additional information concerning NOVA Line 39 can be found at http://www.state.gov/e/enr/applicant.
 Following is the text of the issued permit:

-AUTHORIZING NOVA CHEMICALS, INC. TO CONSTRUCT, OPERATE, AND MAINTAIN THREE EXISTING PIPELINE FACILITIES AT THE INTERNATIONAL BOUNDARY BETWEEN THE UNITED STATES AND CANADA
+AUTHORIZING NOVA CHEMICALS INC. TO CONSTRUCT, OPERATE, AND MAINTAIN EXISTING PIPELINE FACILITIES AT THE INTERNATIONAL BOUNDARY BETWEEN THE UNITED STATES AND CANADA

-By virtue of the authority vested in me as Under Secretary of State for Economic Growth, Energy, and the Environment, including those authorities under Executive Order 13337, 69 FR 25299 (2004), and Department of State Delegation of Authority 118-2 of January 26, 2006; having requested and received the views of members of the public and various federal agencies; I hereby grant permission, subject to the conditions herein set forth, to NOVA Chemicals Inc. (hereinafter referred to as the “permittee”), incorporated in the State of Delaware, to connect, operate, and maintain existing pipeline facilities at the border of the United States and Canada near Marysville, Michigan, for the transport of propylene, ethylene, and other natural gas liquids between the United States and Canada.
+By virtue of the authority vested in me as Under Secretary of State for Economic Growth, Energy, and the Environment, including those authorities under Executive Order 11426, 33 FR 11741, as amended by Executive Order 12847 of May 17, 1993, 58 FR 29511, Executive Order 13284 of January 23, 2003, 68 FR 4075, and Executive Order 13337 of April 30, 2004, 69 FR 25299, and Department of State Delegation of Authority 118-2 of January 26, 2006; having requested and received the views of members of the public and various federal agencies; I hereby grant permission, subject to the conditions herein set forth, to NOVA Chemicals Inc. (hereinafter referred to as the “permittee”), incorporated in the State of Delaware, to connect, operate, and maintain existing pipeline facilities at the border of the United States and Canada near Marysville, Michigan, for the transport of brine between the United States and Canada.

-The term “facilities” as used in this permit means the relevant portion of the pipelines and any land, structures, installations or equipment appurtenant thereto.
+The term “facilities” as used in this permit means the relevant portion of the pipeline and any land, structures, installations or equipment appurtenant thereto.

 The term “United States facilities” as used in this permit means those parts of the facilities located in the United States.
-The United States facilities consist of three pipelines—Lines 16, 18, and 19—in existence at the time of this permit's issuance extending from the international border between the United States and Canada underneath the St. Clair River to the first block valve for each pipeline in the United States, located at points onshore near Marysville, Michigan, in existence at the time of this permit's issuance.
-Line 16 is an 8-inch pipeline.
-Line 18 and Line 19 are 6-inch pipelines.
+The United States facilities consist of approximately 1,315 feet of 6-inch pipeline in existence at the time of this permit's issuance and known as Line 39 used to transport brine extending from St. Clair County, Michigan near the City of Marysville to the international border between the United States and Canada.
 The United States facilities also include certain appurtenant facilities.

 This permit is subject to the following conditions: